theobald-software/helpcenter.theobald-software.github.io/projects/xtract-for-alteryx/docs/documentation/odp-odata/subscriptions.md

 ### Subscribe to a Data provider

 To initialize delta extractions, activate the checkbox **Delta / Change tracking** and run the {{ extraction }} once.
-The first run extracts all data that match the set selection criteria.
+The first run extracts all the data that matches the set selection criteria.
 After the initialization, the {{ odpOdata }} {{ component }} only extracts data added or changed on the SAP system since the last run.

 ![subscription](../../assets/images/documentation/components/odp-odata/{{ abbr }}/subscription.png)